pxslip/base-electron-overlay/README.md

-# Local Stream Tools

-Local Stream Tools is a tool for streamers that supports a number of different tools

-- Create custom data driven overlays
-- Chat commands, chatbot
-  - Chat commands that interact with OBS
-- Channel Events
-  - Cheers
-  - Subs
-  - Hosts
-  - Raids
-- Donation events off of Twitch (Paypal, other providers?)
+# Base Application Overlay

+This tool is intended to be a base tool for building overlays on top of other applications.
+These overlays can be made up of multiple independent windows

+## Intended Features

+- [] Auto-detect application start/stop and background/foreground
+- [] Start overlay daemon on boot
+- [] Auto-updates of overlay